 One of the greatest battles of recent times is online vs brick and mortar shopping!

 We all know who brought home the victory there as online shopping is winning by a landslide.
 It does make sense, as you think about it.
 No one in their right minds would get out of their chairs nowadays to go and do some shopping.
-Especially when it comes to getting something that can be easily delivered in a few hours.
+Especially when it comes to getting something that can be easily delivered in a few hours, or something like bet365 bonus code.

 However, retailers have not stopped there and are bringing further innovations in shopping.
 One of them is the use of Artificial Intelligence (AI).